 There is no upper age limit on foster carers but you do need to be healthy, fit and active.
 As part of the application process you will have a medical check.
 Many of our foster carers are retired.

 If you smoke you will not be able to foster children who are under the age of 5 or who have additional health needs.
 This includes e-cigarettes.

 Can I foster if I have my own children?

 Yes.
 We encourage people with parenting experience to foster.
 It doesn’t matter if your children have grown up and left the family home or if they’re still living with you.
-If your own children are very young, we may suggest that you wait until they are a little older before you start fostering.

 Your children, their ages and their needs will be included in the assessment process.

 Can I foster if I don’t have any childcare experience?